sherwin-kwan/tweeter/README.md

 * This is a one page webapp, so localhost:8080/ is the only HTML page.
 * For debugging purposes, you may access the in-memory database in JSON format at localhost:8080/tweets
+  * You may wish to install a JSON reading add-on (e.g. JSON Viewer for Chrome), or use a browser with a built-in JSON reader (e.g. Firefox)

 ## Copyright/Originality